French Lick

 Both courses on-property

-No driving required between courses; the resort coordinates everything from a single tee sheet interface.
+No driving required between courses; The resort coordinates everything from a single tee sheet interface.

 Common mistakes